-This is a secondary SATA controller, the ASM1061 is a 2-port SATA3/6 Gbit/s controller with legacy support for older operating systems.
-This is included largely for benchmarking and overclocking with very specific programs, such as Super Pi, 3DMark, PCMark, etc. This board is not guaranteed to fully support any OS prior to Windows 10 x64, as we offer no drivers for legacy OS (See Page 48 for specifics on the connectors).
+This is a secondary SATA controller, the ASM1061 is a 2-port SATA3/6 Gbit/s controller with legacy support for older operating systems, such as Windows XP, Vista, 7, 8 and 8.1.
+This is included largely for benchmarking and overclocking with very specific programs, such as Super Pi, 3DMark, PCMark, etc. (See Page 55 for specifics on the connectors)